H34TB145T/ai-cmd/README.md

 ```

 - You will be asked to enter your OpenRouter API key.
-- If you leave it blank, a default key will be used (if configured in the script).
+- If you leave it blank, a default key will be used (but not recommended).

 ✅ After install, you can run:
 ```bash